murli2308/adminrepo/readme.md

-text is added by dhiraj
+text is added by dhiraj new